 - Falsification of records and official documents: altering documents affecting academic records; forging signatures of authorization or falsifying information on an official academic document, grade report, letter of permission, petition, ID card, or any other official University document

 - Unauthorized access to computerized academic or administrative records or systems: viewing or altering computer records; modifying computer programs or systems; releasing or dispensing information gained via unauthorized access; interfering with the use or availability of computer systems or information

 It is the responsibility of every member of the academic community to be familiar with the specific policies of his or her school.
-A student who violates these policies may be subject to sanctions, including but not limited to one or more of the following: a letter of warning; a defined period of probation with the attachment of conditions; a period of suspension with or without the attachment of conditions; course failure; notation on the official record; exclusion from the University, with notation on the transcript; or revocation of an awarded degree.
+A student who violates these policies may be subject to sanctions, including but not limited to one or more of the following: a letter of reprimand; a period of suspension with or without the attachment of conditions; reduced or failing grade in a course; notation on the official record; expulsion from the University, with notation on the transcript; or revocation of an awarded degree.
 A student may not change his or her registration in a course in which a violation of academic integrity has been alleged, regardless of whether the allegation has been referred to the designated school official.
 Nor may a student receive a University degree while a finding is pending or while a suspension has been imposed pursuant to a finding.
 Information on procedures that will be followed in cases of alleged violations of academic integrity may be obtained from the dean’s office of each school.
 This will include information regarding how decisions may be appealed to the appropriate University officials, up to and including the University provost.
 A complete statement of the University’s principles regarding academic integrity may be obtained from the Office of the Provost at .